 The hike is pretty well marked, I have missed just one mark once by one hut, but locals shouted at me and helped to find the right direction.

-The views to Kandersteg are pretty wide and beautiful.
+The views of Kandersteg are pretty wide and beautiful.

 The lonely hiker battling the mountain 🙂